Morland House Gardens

 The gardens surrounding the house are open, however, and are free of charge to Friends of the Historic Houses Association.

-Here a series of winding trails leads along waterside terraces, crossing the Beck on a series of footbridges, and, if you are brave, stepping stones.
+Here a series of winding trails lead along waterside terraces, crossing the Beck on a series of footbridges, and if you are brave, stepping stones.
 Above the waterway is a quarry garden, where garden beds and water features are laid out in an old quarry and a trail leads around the quarry rim.
-Nearby is a grotto, a popular feature in the picturesque neo-classical gardens of the 18th century.
+Nearby is a grotto, a popular feature in the picturesque neoclassical gardens of the 18th century.
 There is also a memorial to Canon Gervase Markham, in the form of a standing stone.

 Walks lead towards a historic mill on the edge of the property.
 Other features include a rose garden and an orchard.
 Three waterfalls grace the beck, and natural cliffs rise alongside.

 We didn't see a single soul the whole time we were making our way around the gardens, but that just added to the delight of exploration.
-Near the formal walled garden we discovere a private entrance into the churchyard, so we strolled over to enjoy the church, which boasts the only Saxon tower in north-west England.
+Near the formal walled garden, we discovered a private entrance into the churchyard, so we strolled over to enjoy the church, which boasts the only Saxon tower in north-west England.

 The gardens are located 8 miles south-east of Penrith, with easy access from the M6.